 Punishments for Operating a Massage Establishment for Prostitution

-In many cases, prostitution activity that occurs in a “massage establishment” that is or should be licensed under Florida Statute Section 480.043, are subject to harsher penalties if the place, structure, building, or conveyance that is owned, established, maintained, or operated for the purpose of lewdness, assignation, or prostitution.
+Prostitution activity that occurs in a “massage establishment” that is or should be licensed under Florida Statute Section 480.043, is subject to harsher penalties if the place, structure, building, or conveyance that is owned, established, maintained, or operated for the purpose of lewdness, assignation, or prostitution.

 The statutory scheme provides for the following enhanced penalties:

 - A misdemeanor of the second degree for a first violation is reclassified as a misdemeanor of the first degree, punishable as provided in s.
 775.082 or s.
 775.083;

 - A misdemeanor of the first degree for a second violation is reclassified as a felony of the third degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084; and